What Is a Historyscope?

 How much Googling did TLW do?
 Why can't I do it myself, I'm the Sausage King of Chicago?
 Duh, would you want to spend 10 years discovering the Calculus like had-no-life Newton, or learn it in high school while taking several other courses?
 Let's back up and get a few things about TLW straight.
 One, he reads faster than anybody, and has read more history than anybody, the original Flash.
 Two, he has Googled every map point in history back 6,000 years, and used the results to build up a mental picture of history, along with a secret database that he can use to create specialized historyscopes at will.
+He's not like most world history teachers, pikers who never learned what they profess to teach, but try to teach what they don't know.
 Three, he had to discover what the map points were as he went along, making him have to iterate and recurse time and again until he straightened it all out, like Daniel Boone blazing the Wilderness Trail, only for all 6,000 years, talk about having no life.
 Four, he had to create a special literary style for Historyscoping, allowing apprentice historyscopers to sponge the knowledge faster with mnemonics and telegraphing.
 Yes, it turned his hair white, but he doesn't want a bottle of hair color, he earned it.
 Doesn't TLW like a lot like some ancient Greek historian or philosopher?
 How about a Greek god, say Neptune, or maybe Zeus?
 6,000 is the new 30.
 So, do you want to reblaze the trail by redoing all my work, or would you like to stand on my shoulders as we all stand on the shoulders of the Internet?
 Maybe you can become a Historyscoper and still be under 30, I'm hoping to live long enough to see it.
 Don't get left behind, the first class of 100 still has vacancies, TLW hopes to live to see a million historyscopers.

 In short, through historyscoping TLW made himself the king of history studies, and doth bestride the narrow world like a Colossus, whether the public figures it out or not.
 So, I'm laying out the challenge to catch up with the Headmaster.
 Starting with a good enough map of history, mine, that describes all the map points along with the structure and flow, and then sponging it intensely until it sinks into your brain and becomes a part of your everyday working toolkit, you might finally reach a point where you too can call yourself a Historyscoper and become the next Thomas Jefferson or Henry Kissinger, in demand by everybody to help them decide what to do next.
 And did I mention that there's no need to go to college, since you can't learn Historyscoping in college yet, even an Ivy League college, you either have to do it from scratch like TLW or come to my online school for help, my Master Historyscope currently runs 6 million words, stay in the bed and watch your language you're not in the jungle.

-Yes, world history course.
+To risk beating the dead horse too much, other history Web sites might be cool, but they only offer pages full of history materials, while the Historyscoper Web site is a total world history course that covers everything in all of them, and always gives you a more concise, concentrated, and brilliant treatment.
 I'm working to found the first and best online world history school, the Harvard of the Internet for history.
-One day I hope the world school system will sign up and adopt my approach and curriculum to give each of their students a chance to develop a working mental map of the last 6,000 years before releasing them into society to take their place, after which they won't be on their own but can deepen their knowledge with a lifetime account while making history of their own.
+One day I hope the established world school system will sign up and adopt my approach and curriculum to give each of their students a chance to develop a working mental map of the last 6,000 years before releasing them into society to take their place, after which they won't be on their own but can deepen their knowledge with a lifetime account while making history of their own.
 As the world's only Historyscoper I feel sorry for everybody because they're like dinosaurs, cavemen, lost in impenetrable ignorance, oblivion on Blue Ray isn't the perfect hi-def movie experience, and here I am just waiting for them to take my hand so they won't be forever lost, hand me a hanky.

 You can't stop your merry-go-round and go back to school since you're already a history teacher with tenure?
 Good news, there's more than one way to skin a cat.
 The GTT is set up chronologically so that you can use it as a reference work, a dictionary of time to amplify your teaching.
 Get used to looking up every event you can and see how the GTT summarizes it beautifully, shows you the surrounding context even more beautifully, gets the little details straight for you, and gives you hyperlinks to go deeper.
 It's the ultimate resource for history teachers, and the ultimate cheat sheet for students.